-Patrick has been a member of the Chester County Bar Association since 2002, and was most recently elected to the executive committee of the Association’s Board of Directors as its Treasurer.
+Patrick is President of the Chester County Bar Foundation and 2019 President of the Chester County Bar Association, where he has been a member since 2002 and has also served as Vice President, Treasurer and Secretary.
 He is a past Chair of the Young Lawyers Division and a past Chair of the Judicial Evaluation Committee.
 He has been a member of the Pennsylvania Bar Association since 2004, where he currently sits as a Zone 9 Delegate At-Large to the P.B.A.
 House of Delegates .
 In addition, Patrick was recently elected to the P.B.A.
 Municipal Law Section Council.
 Patrick is a Member of the Solicitor Section of the Pennsylvania State Association of Township Supervisors and the Pennsylvania State Association of Boroughs.

 Patrick also has extensive experience prosecuting and defending land use violations (enforcement cases) and matters under Pennsylvania’s Right-to-Know Law, and has shared his knowledge at several seminars over the years.